 - The law specifies who can file materialmen or Labor Liens, §44-14-361.

 - There are set deadlines for contractors and subcontrators under the Notice of Commencement, §44-14-361.5.

-- The claim of lien will expire and is void after 395 days from the date of filing if no legal action has been filed, §44-14-367.
+- The lien will expire and is void after 395 days from the date of filing if no legal action has been filed, §44-14-367.

 The Real Estate Office also files: